UniurbMB/aSimpleCJsonParser/README.md

 > [!CAUTION]
 > This parser does **NOT** include any functions to create or modify nodes, and as such they have to be done __by hand__.
 Below is an example of how it would be done.
+> Also, I would not recommend doing any character escaping, if you plan on rewriting the string values a bunch of times

 ```c
 //Helper function to assign string values